Template Content

 The National Safe Boating Council is asking all participants to take a picture of themselves in their life jacket while at work and post it to social media with the hashtag #wearyourlifejacketatworkday and tag the Safe Boating Campaign (@boatingcampaign) or submit it directly to the NSBC at outreach@safeboatingcouncil.org.

-U.S. Coast Guard statistics show that drowning was the reported cause of death in four out of every five recreational boating fatalities in 2022, and that approximately 75 percent of those who drowned were not wearing life jackets.
+U.S. Coast Guard statistics show that drowning was the reported cause of death in three out of every four recreational boating fatalities in 2023, and that approximately 87 percent of those who drowned were not wearing life jackets.

 Members of the boating public as well as those interested in showing the wearability of life jackets are encouraged to participate.